On Agile briefly

 Agile processes promote sustainable development.
 The sponsors, developers and users should be able to maintain a constant pace indefinitely.

 The team is developing at some given speed, but it does not mean that it indefinitely burns customers’ money.
 The amount of time and effort the team invests in a development process has to be almost constant during the whole process.

-Customer Involvement, Motivation
+Practices: Customer Involvement, Motivation